Sharpness Scoring

 | Red | 0 – 34 | Soft — missed focus, camera shake, or significant motion blur |

 The number in the badge is the normalised score (0–100).
-The sharpest frame in the catalog always shows 100.

 Sorting by Sharpness

 After scoring, the grid sorts sharpest-first automatically.
-You can toggle this off and back on with the Sharpness toggle button in the toolbar.
-Turning the toggle off returns the grid to its previous sort order (typically by filename).
+Toggle this off and back on with the Sharpness button in the toolbar.
+The same toggle is available in the sidebar for list views.

 Filtering by Aperture